 to generate, process, calculate or monitor data that forms part of the batch processing record, or batch control testing records

-in the place of physical (hard-copy) records, e.g. electronic spreadsheets used to track records or perform calculations, electronic documents used to record data
+in place of physical (hard-copy) records, e.g. electronic spreadsheets used to track records or perform calculations, electronic documents used to record data

 to control the status of materials, products, equipment or processes, e.g. Enterprise Resource Planning systems